ibm-cloud-docs/storage-scale/data-transfer.md

 ### Cons
 {: #cons-storage-scale}

-The Cons of this approach include:
+The cons of this approach include:

 *  AFM does not offer any feature to check the consistency of files across source and destination.
 However, after files are replicated, you can use any third-party utility to check for consistency.